TerribleCodes/Web-Coursework-21.1/README.md

 - [x] Designing the wireframe
 - [x] Front page development
 - [x] Sub page develpment
+- [x] Back end development
+- [x] Troubleshooting

+<p align="right">(<a href="#top">back to top</a>)</p>

+## Special Notes
+- After cloning locate the index.html which is the main page.
+(Web-Coursework-21.1/Website/Main Page with php/index.html)
+- If you encounter any issue while navigating consider checking the project report.
+- <a href="https://github.com/TerribleCodes/Web-Coursework-21.1/graphs/contributors?from=2022-01-02&to=2022-03-03&type=c">Click Here to see the individual contribution</a>

 <p align="right">(<a href="#top">back to top</a>)</p>